 Government regulation of privacy and data security is typically intended to protect the privacy of personally identifiable information that is collected, processed and transmitted in or from the governing jurisdiction.
 Since we collect, process and transmit personally identifiable information in and from numerous jurisdictions around the world, we are subject to privacy, data protection and data security legislation and regulations in a number of countries around the world.
 We are in particular affected by the GDPR.
 The GDPR applies to any company established in the European Union as well as to those outside the European Union if they collect and use personal data in connection with offering goods or services to individuals in the European Union or the monitoring of their behavior (for example, trip booking services).
 The GDPR enhances data protection obligations for processors and controllers of personal data, including, for example, expanded disclosures about how personal information is to be used, limitations on retention of information, mandatory data breach notification requirements and onerous new obligations on services providers.
 Non-compliance with the GDPR can trigger significant fines of up to €20 million or 4% of total worldwide annual turnover per case of violation, whichever is higher.
 We may incur substantial further expense in ensuring and maintaining compliance with the new obligations imposed by the GDPR and by national GDPR implementation acts and we may be required to make significant further changes in our business operations and product and services development, all of which may adversely affect our business, results of operations, financial condition and prospects.
-We may have to undertake substantial effort to comply with new data protection laws in the United Kingdom and new requirements and restrictions for data transfers between the European Union and the United Kingdom in the event that the United Kingdom leaves the European Union.
+We may have to undertake substantial effort to comply with new data protection laws in the United Kingdom, Brazil and California or may need do so as a result of changes in U.S. federal, state or other national data protection laws.
+We may also incur costs to comply with new requirements and restrictions for data transfers between the European Union and the United Kingdom based on applicable regulations following that the United Kingdom exit from the European Union.
 We could be adversely affected if we fail to comply fully with all of these requirements and other laws in jurisdictions where we operate or target users.
 In addition, we could be adversely affected if legislation or regulations are expanded to require changes in our business practices or if governing jurisdictions interpret or implement their legislation or regulations in ways that may have a material adverse effect on our business, results of operations, financial condition and prospects.